jonhare/WAIS-ML101/sklearn-tutorial/tutorial.md

 # Machine Learning 101 - Tutorial

 ## Introduction and Acknowledgements
 This tutorial is largely based on the official ["Working With Text Data" scikit-learn tutorial](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
-A number of changes have been made to ensure that it fits the format required for the away-day session, and we've added additional bits that demonstrate how to cluster data.
+A number of changes have been made to ensure that it fits the format required for the away-day session, and we've added additional bits that demonstrate how to cluster data with k-means.
 Through this tutorial you'll learn how to:

 * Load the a dataset of newsgroup posts
 * Extract feature vectors suitable for machine learning